Engee documentation

 Details

-Doppler positioning of the STAP processor, specified as a scalar.
+The Doppler positioning of the STAP processor, set as a scalar.

 Dependencies

-• To enable this parameter for ADPCA Canceller and DPCA Canceller blocks, first uncheck the Output pre-Doppler result parameter.
-Then set the Specify targeting Doppler as parameters to Property.
+To use this parameter, uncheck the Output pre-Doppler result parameter and set the Specify targeting Doppler as parameter to Property.

 Default value